Specialties

 IFS Therapy

-Children, Adolescents, Emerging Adults
+Adolescents, Emerging Adults

 LGBTQIA-affirmative

-There are many ways to embody our gender and sexuality, and I have specialized training in supporting people to explore and affirm these identities.
+There are many ways to embody gender and sexuality, and I have specialized training in supporting people to explore and affirm these identities.
 I am aware of the discrimination and danger that LGBTQIA folks can face, and am prepared to support you in coping with and healing from these harms.
 I can also provide education and support to family members, friends, and partners as they navigate a loved one’s transition or coming out.

 Relational and Client-Centered

 Research shows time and again that the quality of the therapeutic relationship is more predictive of how helpful therapy will be than a therapist’s training or specialty.
 My approach, training, and supervision prioritizes building a safe relationship as a key ingredient for healing.
-I am client-centered, working from the perspective that you are the expert of your own experience, and that therapy should be in service to your goals and dreams.
+I am client-centered—working from the perspective that you are the expert of your own experience, and that therapy should be in service to your goals and dreams.

 Much healing can occur within our relationship itself.
 Your feelings about therapy and towards me are always welcome, and I am committed to receiving them with openness and care.
 Many of us struggle to express feelings and needs in relationships.
 Therapy can be a wonderful practice ground for this!